arielmission-space/PAOS/docs/source/user/inputs/index.rst

        Par4 = Radius of support aperture of the polynomial

        Par5 = origin, can be x (counterclockwise positive from x axis) or y (clockwise positive from y axis)

+       Par6 = Zorthonorm, False (Zernike circular polynomials) or True (polynomials that are ortho-normal on the mask provided)

    * - PSD
      - ...